jdee-emacs/jdee/README.md

 - source code editing with syntax highlighting, auto indentation using the native GNU Emacs Java mode
-- Symbol completion (jde-complete-in-line)
+- Symbol completion (jdee-complete-in-line)
 - Code generation: templates, import insertion/deletion/ordering
   etc.
-- browse JDK doc, using the browser of your choice (jde-help-symbol and jde-help-docsets)
+- browse JDK doc, using the browser of your choice (jdee-help-symbol and jdee-help-docsets)
-- browse your source code (jde-find-class* and semantic integration)
+- browse your source code (jdee-find-class* and semantic integration)
-- compilation with automatic jump from error messages to responsible line in the source code using ant (jde-ant-build).
+- compilation with automatic jump from error messages to responsible line in the source code using ant (jdee-ant-build).
 - run Java application in an interactive (comint) Emacs buffer
-- integrated debugging with interactive debug command buffer and automatic display of current source file/line when stepping through code (jde-debug)
+- integrated debugging with interactive debug command buffer and automatic display of current source file/line when stepping through code (jdee-debug)
 - supports Oracle/OpenJDK Java 7
 - runs on any platform supported by GNU Emacs 24.3 and later
 - easily and infinitely customizable